The Workforce Coordination project is a whole-of-industry response to:

 - Improved capacity for delivering training and assessment in the industry.

-To learn more about the Workforce Coordination project, click on the breakout boxes below.
+To learn more about the Workforce Coordination Project, please click on the breakout boxes below or contact Project Manager, Sue Howard, on 0493 608 132 or via email.

-To register to receive regular updates about the Industry Plan, the Workforce Coordination Project and activities of the Workforce Coalition Network, please fill out the form here.
+To register to receive regular updates about the Community Services Industry Plan (2021-31), the Workforce Coordination Project and activities of the Workforce Coalition Network, please click here.

-The role of the Workforce Coalition (the Coalition) is to position Tasmania as a national leader in thinking and best practice in strategic workforce planning and to deliver industry-led workforce projects.
+The role of the Workforce Coalition is to position Tasmania as a national leader in thinking and best practice in strategic workforce planning and to deliver industry-led workforce projects.
+The Workforce Coalition is responsible for developing and implementing identified and funded projects under Strategic Priority 2: Workforce Development and Training of the Community Services Industry Plan.

 The Workforce Coalition meetings are held quarterly.
 The Coalition is responsible for:

-- Developing and implementing identified and funded projects under the Workforce Development and Training priority area of the Industry Plan.
+- Developing and implementing identified and funded projects under Strategic Priority 2: Workforce Development and Training of the Community Services Industry Plan.

 - Informing and endorsing project plans/action plans for each project.